 What expenses are included, and what is extra?

 Are bills included in the rent?
 If so, which ones?
+Moving into a shared house means you may need to come to an agreement about paying bills with the other tenants.
 Make sure you get all the facts about what you will and won’t be responsible for, ensuring you factor all of these into your budget before you sign any contract.